hindu-comm/weblogs/manasataramgini/2006/02/2006-02-04_ekanamsha-a-deity-of-tantric-vaishnavism.md

 kill her, she slips from his hand flies to the sky and from there announces that his future killer still lives.

-### Among yadus
 ekAnamshA is said to have been then sent by indra to live amongst the yadus, where vasudeva brought her up with great care. kR^iShNa and balabhadra are said to have embraced her after returning to dvAravatI from their campaigns.
 She is said to have stood between saMkarShaNa and vAsudeva when she was worshiped by the yadus.

-## Role in natural cycle
-The harivaMsha then gives detailed account of the associated vaiShNava theology of the yAdavas: **viShNu is the axis of time**.
-The time coils around him in the form of the **kAla-sarpa, shesha**.
-It is this terrible snake that **manifests as saMkarShaNa**.
+The harivaMsha then gives detailed account of the associated vaiShNava theology of the yAdavas: viShNu is the axis of time.
+The time coils around him in the form of the kAla-sarpa, shesha.
+It is this terrible snake that manifests as saMkarShaNa.
 At the end of the kalpa the snake spews flaming venom that destroys the loka, the main duty of saMkarShaNa.

-The **nidrA of viShNu** is the goddess **ekAnaMshA**, who manifests as the dark nights, the **kAlarAtri-s between the kalpa**.
+The nidrA of viShNu is the goddess ekAnaMshA, who manifests as the dark nights, the kAlarAtri-s between the kalpa.
 She is the friend of samkarShaNa and envelops the world in darkness while he re-absorbs it.
 As the world manifests its components constantly keep emerging or return to viShNu borne by the flaming waves of his breath. ekAnaMshA as the yoginI, consumes all the entities that return.
 Every year, she seizes viShNu with a sleep in the rainy season, when indra takes over his place as the supreme being and nourishes the world \[comparable of mahAmAya of the mArkaNdeya purANa, who withdraws from viShNu allowing him to kill madhu and kaiTabha.
 In the kula tantric parlance she is svapnavArAhI, the goddess of yoganidra\].

-She is both the sister of
-indra and viShNu and manifests as kAtyAyani or durgA on the vindhya mountains where her principal shrine is present.
+She is both the sister of indra and viShNu and manifests as kAtyAyani or durgA on the vindhya mountains where her principal shrine is present.
 Thus, the holy triad of saMkarShaNa, ekAnaMshA and nArAyaNa was seen by the parama-bhAgavata akrUra.
 Her shrines are said to be all over bhAratavarsha where she is offered sacrificial offerings of meat and wine.

-## Historical worship of ekanamshA
+Historical worship of ekanamshA
 The astronomer varAhamihira recommends (bR^ihat saMhitA, chapter 58) that temples should contain triads of saMkarShaNa holding the musala known as sunanda, a halAyudha and a sthUNakarNa weapon in his four